-Noise measurements were carried out whilst the Akuna was undertaking unloading activities at GI-8 during the daytime and night-time periods on the 5 May and 6 May 2021 after the ship had commenced unloading operations.
+Noise measurements were carried out whilst the Akuna was undertaking unloading activities at GI-8 during the daytime and night-time periods on the 11 June 2021 after the ship had commenced unloading operations.

 Noise measurements undertaken at Location 1 and Location 2 indicate that compliance with the Vessel Noise Trigger Levels have been achieved including unloading operations during daytime and night-time periods.
-Observed LAmax noise level were under the criteria of 65dBA.
+Observed LAMAX noise level were at or under the criteria of 65dBA.